 - If your larger can is not aluminum on the inside, cover its inside with aluminum foil.
 Folding the edge of the aluminum foil over the edge of the can will keep it in place.

 - As a helper holds the can in place for you, use a hammer and nail to make holes around one edge of the cylinder.
 Space the holes about 4–5 cm apart.
 This edge will become the bottom edge when the can is standing vertically.
 The holes are shown as black spots in Figure 1 (the holes are there to allow air to come in and sustain the flame).

 - Put aside the large can and pick up the small can.
 As a helper holds the small can in place for you, use a hammer and nail to punch holes on opposite sides of the smaller can, about 1–4 cm from the top (open end).
 These holes will be used to attach the support.
-Depending on the relative height of the cans, you can choose to punch bigger holes and to put the support through them as shown in Figure 1, or smaller holes and attach the support on top of the can with metal wire, as shown in Figure 2.
-Note: The diagram in Figure 1 labels the support as a glass rod, but you can use a wooden dowel, a pencil, or a metal rod for the support.
-Your support needs to be longer than the width of your large can.
+Depending on the relative height of the cans, you can choose to punch bigger holes and to put the support through them, or smaller holes and attach the support on top of the can with metal wire as shown in Figure 1 and 2.

 Figure 2.
-The rod can be attached on top of the small can with metal wire as shown here, or threaded through the holes as shown in the diagram of Figure 1.
+The rod can be attached on top of the small can with metal wire as shown here, or threaded through the holes.

 - Put the supporting rod in place and attach it firmly.
 Note: It is not a good idea to use glue, as the glue might melt when the calorimeter gets hot.

 - Grasp the three needles and push the blunt ends into the cork, as shown in Figure 3.
 You will impale the food to be tested on the sharp ends of the needles.
 If needed, you can cut the cork lengthwise and let it rest on the cut side to reduce its height.